🇬🇧 English

 This page is written for version:

 Sometimes, using Minecraft's model format is not enough.
-If you need to add dynamic rendering to it, you will need to use a BlockEntityRenderer
+If you need to add dynamic rendering to your block's visuals, you will need to use a BlockEntityRenderer

 .